BitGo/BitGoJS/modules/core/README.md

 ```

 ## More examples
-Further demos and examples can be found in the [example](example/) directory and [documented here](https://www.bitgo.com/api/v2/?javascript#examples).
+Further demos and examples can be found in the [example](example/v2) directory and [documented here](https://www.bitgo.com/api/v2/?javascript#examples).

-# BitGo Express Local Signing Server (REST API)

-Suitable for developers working in a language without an official BitGo SDK.

-BitGo Express runs as a service in your own datacenter, and handles the client-side operations involving your own keys, such as partially signing transactions before submitting to BitGo.
-This ensures your keys never leave your network, and are not seen by BitGo.
-BitGo Express can also proxy the standard BitGo REST APIs, providing a unified interface to BitGo through a single REST API.

-`npm explore bitgo -- node bin/bitgo-express [-h] [-v] [-p PORT] [-b BIND] [-e ENV] [-d] [-l LOGFILEPATH] [-k KEYPATH] [-c CRTPATH]`

-**Note:** When running against the BitGo production environment, you must run node in a production configuration as well.
-You can do that by running `export NODE_ENV=production` prior to starting bitgo-express.

-For a full tutorial of how to install, authenticate, and use Bitgo Express, see the [Bitgo Express Quickstart](https://platform.bitgo.com/bitgo-express/)

 # Usage in Browser

+Since version 6, `bitgo` includes a minified, browser-compatible bundle by default at `dist/browser/BitGoJS.min.js`.
+It can be copied from there directly into your project.

-For use inside a browser, BitGoJS can be bundled with any module bundler.
+BitGoJS can also be bundled with any module bundler.
 There is a Webpack configuration file already included, which can be triggered with package scripts.

 For a production build: `npm run-script compile`

 For a development (non-minified) build: `npm run-script compile-dbg`

 To build the test suite into a single test file: `npm run-script compile-test`

-To build for specific coins: `npm run compile -- --env.coins="eth, btc, ..."`